 - Worry about keywords, irrelevant hashtags, or algorithms.
 Say the right thing, not the highest ranking thing.

-5. Make your stance clear and firm
+5. Make your stance clear and consistent

 When you do share a message in support of a cause, ensure that message leaves no room for ambiguity.
 Don’t leave people asking questions or filling in the blanks for you.